 To reach this beach you can climb down a very adventurous path.
 This is at your own risk because it is not secure.
 It is a very steep path and the only things you can hold onto are some bamboo sticks and a few ropes.

-I would not recommend you to go down to the beach, but instead just enjoy the view from the top of the cliff.
+I would not recommend you to go down to the beach, but instead, just enjoy the view from the top of the cliff.

 After a visit to the T-Rex, it is time to relax.
-And what better place to do that then on a beautiful beach.
+And what better place to do that than on a beautiful beach.
 Crystal Bay is a secluded beach on the west side of the island.
 In total it stretches 200 m in width.
 The many palm trees that surround the bay are iconic for this beach and create a scenic view.
 Along with the clear turquoise water.

-Crystal Bay is the perfect place to sip a cocktail, snorkel and enjoy the view over this beach!
+Crystal Bay is the perfect place to sip a cocktail, snorkel, and enjoy the view over this beach!
 In the evening this is also a great spot to enjoy the sunset.